-Korea isn’t a perfect destination where the sun shines all your round: You know, the type of place where your only worry is about how good your swimsuit looks rather than whether or not you’re going to freeze your butt off in the dead of winter.
+South Korea isn’t a perfect destination where the sun shines all year round.
+With its four-season climate, you’ll need to worry both about how good your swimsuit looks and what clothing to wear to ensure you’re not going to freeze your butt off in the dead of winter.

 Before we get into the nitty-gritty details of what to wear in Korea in each of the seasons, here are a few general things to keep in mind: